ember-learn/ember-blog/content/the-ember-times-issue-207.md

 EmberFest 2023 happened this past week and it was full of exciting talks that hopefully you were able to see in person or remotely.
 There were talks from Ed Faulkner ([@ef4](https://github.com/ef4)), Mel Sumner ([@melsumner](https://github.com/melsumner)), Chris Thoburn ([@runspired](https://github.com/runspired)), Preston Sego ([@NullVoxPopuli](https://github.com/NullVoxPopuli)) and more!

-A huge thank you to all who were involved in coordinating and presenting and otherwise helping in put EmberFest together.
+A huge thank you to all who were involved in coordinating and presenting and otherwise helping to put EmberFest together.
 We are already excited for next year's event 🎉🐹🔥!

-EmberFest videos may be forthcoming at some point in the not too distance future hopefully 🤞.
+EmberFest videos may be forthcoming at some point in the not too distant future hopefully 🤞.
 We'll post here in the Times if and when they are, so keep an eye out!

 ---